RamsdellRandD/projectFiles/README.md

 Explore the project folders above to find Blender, Adobe, CAD and other types of files.
 Download these files (use "download raw file") and use them as a jumping-off point to create cool stuff!
-If you do, consider posting about it and mentioning @RamsdellRandD on instagram.
+If you do, consider posting about it and mentioning @RamsdellRandD on Instagram.
 Happy creating!